 And don’t be put off by the length or number of steps for this recipe.
 It may look a lot more complicated than it really is.
 I hope you’ll give it a try to see how easy it really is.

-What type of meat to use for German Rouladen?
+What type of meat to use for Rouladen?

 One of the challenges of “translating” a recipe from Germany to the US is that butchers cut up the animal differently, hence the different cuts.
-While Germans use “Oberschale” and have thin slices of that for sale specifically for Rouladen, there are some other cuts you can use in the US.
-My favorite meat for German Rouladen is flank steak or fajita meat.
+While Germans use “Oberschale” and have thin slices of beef cut specifically for Rouladen, there are some other cuts you can use in the US.
+When buying your meat in US grocery stores, you can ask for flank steak or fajita meat.
 If the pieces are very thick, I like to cut them horizontally (be careful when you do!).
 Then I often pound these slices to make them evenly thick.

 Alternatively, you can use top-round beef.
-You can either cut it in thin slices yourself or ask your butcher to do that for you.
+You can either cut it into thin slices yourself or ask your butcher to do that for you.

 Sometimes, you can find fajita meat that has the right thickness and size.